MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Import-Module.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: True
 ```

 ### -ArgumentList
-Specifies arguments \(parameter values\) that are passed to a script module during the Import-Module command.
+Specifies arguments (parameter values) that are passed to a script module during the Import-Module command.
 This parameter is valid only when you are importing a script module.

 You can also refer to ArgumentList by its alias, "args".